Katya Sambuca: Trial with Philipp Plein

-In 2014, the German designer Philipp Plein used Katya's nude modelling shots, obtained without permission, in a line of t-shirts, which prompted her to threaten legal action.
+In 2014, the German designer Philipp Plein used Sambuca's nude modelling shots, obtained without permission, in a line of t-shirts, which prompted her to threaten legal action.

 Haapsalu statue

-In December 2014, the Moscow sculptor Alexander Wroblewski created a bronze statue of the little mermaid using Katya as inspiration.
-125 cm tall and weighing 175 kg, Katya donated it to the town of Haapsalu, suggesting that it could boost the tourism industry.
+In December 2014, the Moscow sculptor Alexander Wroblewski created a bronze statue of the little mermaid using Sambuca as inspiration.
+125 cm tall and weighing 175 kg, Sambuca donated it to the town of Haapsalu, suggesting that it could boost the tourism industry.
 The mayor ruled out the proposed location, on the promenade near to Tchaikovsky's memorial, as inappropriate, but added that another place could be found.
-Katya also wishes to build hotels, shops, and a water park to boost the town's reputation as a resort.
+Sambuca also wishes to build hotels, shops, and a water park to boost the town's reputation as a resort.